Conferences & Institutes

 Part 2 - Online Adult Learning Course

 Beginning the day of the in-person session you will participate in an online adult learning concepts course.
-You will have about two weeks to complete the course, submit the assignment, and complete the course evaluation.
+You will have about ten days to complete the course, submit the assignment, and subsequently complete the course evaluation within 30 days of completion.
 There are no transfers and no late submissions accepted without exception.

 Faculty are from the Indiana State Department of Health, Ivy Tech Community College, and the Indiana University School of Nursing.

 Agenda, speakers, and topics subject to change without notice.